PBibiloni/hair-removal/README.md

 ## Getting Started

-Soft color morphology provide two operators, erosion and dilation, that can be combined to form other complex mathematical morphology operators.
-It admits non-binary structuring elements.

-You may download the code and play with it, or just install through pip:
+You may download from the repository, or just install through pip:
 ```bash
 pip install git+https://github.com/pbibiloni/hair-removal.git
 ```